brandur/org/drafts/rate-limiting.md

 A you can probably imagine, the leaky bucket produces a very smooth rate limiting effect.
-A user can still exhaust their entire quota by filling their entire bucket nearly instantaneously, but after realizing the erorr, they should still have access to more quota fairly quickly as the leak starts to drain the bucket instantly.
+A user can still exhaust their entire quota by filling their entire bucket nearly instantaneously, but after realizing the error, they should still have access to more quota fairly quickly as the leak starts to drain the bucket instantly.